 Boating is a popular way to pass the summer in this district.
 Make sure you know the rules and please be courteous of other boaters.

-In this district it is compulsory to wear a life jacket at all times in any boat under 6 metres.
-Check out the video for Coastguard NZ below for more boating safety tips.
+In this district it is compulsory to wear a life jacket at all times in any boat under six metres.

 Other boat safety tips